SEIR-0911/project_2/README.md

 You get to decide what you want to build - as long as it meets the technical requirements outlined below.

-**You will be working individually for this project.** You'll be designing and coding the app yourself.
+**You will be working individually for this project** designing and coding the app yourself.

 ---